-Please excuse me while theater roots are showing.
-I often listen to show tunes while working away in the kitchen and the songs somehow become about food.
+Please excuse me while my theater roots are showing.
+I often listen to show tunes while working away in the kitchen.
+And the songs somehow become about food.
 Instead of the obvious Piña Colada Song, this was running through my brain… It’s Knödel’s Turn, like Rose in the musical Gypsy.

 Knödel’s talkin’ loud.